jinhwanlazy/hhkb-pcb/README.md

+This branch contains a variant that uses only 1.5u modifiers and alps switchs.

 # Features
 - Exactly same layout as original HHKB pro 2 (especially 6u space bar).
 - Compatible with [TMK firmware](https://github.com/tmk/tmk_keyboard).